mf879/robotics-projects/01-light-seeking-turret/README.md

 - `lightMargin` is the main value to tune: too low and it triggers on ambient light drift; too high and it misses a dim torch.

-## What's next

-The same LDR-and-servo pattern (bench-test each part, then close the loop) carries over directly into the [light-following car](../02-light-following-car/), which swaps the servo for two driven wheels.